SteveOGallagher/ultimate-banner-builder/README.md

 ### General error handling

-If you get the following error: `no such file or directory, scandir 'src'` it means that you are missing the src directory, run `npm run generate` to create the src folder.
+- If you get the following error: `no such file or directory, scandir 'src'` it means that you are missing the src directory, run `npm run generate` to create the src folder.
+- If you generate the zip files and clicking on the zip file, generates a file with the `.cpgz` extension, then download this app [Unarchiver](https://itunes.apple.com/us/app/the-unarchiver/id425424353?mt=12) and it should fix it.
+This seems to be a mac bug.

 ### Testing in the browser